Autodesk/synthesis/contribution.md

 ### Module Development Utilzing the Synthesis API
 With the 2020 release, Synthesis now provides a [public API](https://www.nuget.org/packages/Autodesk.Synthesis.Module.API/) in which developers can use to write their own modules.
 Creating your own modules allows you to customize your experience by adding features or expanding existing features, like expanding programming languages.

+**Create Your Own Modules (or Expand Existing)**
+If you believe your module could benefit the Synthesis official release, ou can submit a PR to contribute to existing modules or new modules.
+Learn more about [contributing development here.](#How-to-Contribute)

 **Expand Programming Languages**
 Currently, Synthesis supports C++ and Python code emulation.
 We recognize that teams use different languages for their robot code so being able to expand our emulation support is one of our goals.
-Learn more about contributing development here.
+Learn more about [contributing development here.](#How-to-Contribute)

 **Expand FIRST Support**
 FIRST control systems and essentials like sensors, cameras, various motors, etc. would greatly increase simulation support.
-Learn more about contributing development here.
+Learn more about [contributing development here.](#How-to-Contribute)

+Perhaps also mention that people can submit a PR to contribute to existing modules or new modules if they believe it would be beneficial to ship with the official release.
+We'd have to evaluate if it's worthy of course.
 ### Beta Testing
 Help us try and break Synthesis!
 At the end of summer development, we provide a Synthesis beta for users to test and sometimes in exchange for your time we offer incentives to users.